Commitment to local jobs

 As part of our local consultation for Willow Wind Farm, we’re keen to meet with any businesses would like to be considered for our local suppliers’ register.
 As well as specialist contractors, we’d like to hear from accommodation providers and other firms who might benefit from additional trade during the construction phase of the project.

-Please click on the link on the right to give us a few details about your company and the kind of work you’d be interested in, so we can get in touch.
+Please get in touch to give us a few details about your company and the kind of work you’d be interested in.

 Ready to switch?